virtual-designer/urban-octo-dollop/README.md

 # Urban Octo Dollop
-Urban Octo Dollop is Google Style Progress Bar Design Made With HTML, CSS, JavaScript.
+Urban Octo Dollop is Google Style Progress Bar Design Made With HTML & CSS.

 __Support My Work By Starring This Repository on Github.__